-ACR uses nationally recognized assessment and coursework including WorkKeys curriculum, WorkKeys assessments, and the NCRC.
+Alaska Career Ready uses nationally recognized assessment and coursework including the WorkKeys curriculum, WorkKeys assessments, and NCRCs.
 They are all available to job seekers and employers at no cost through Alaska job centers, the Alaska Job Corps Center in Palmer, Alaska Vocational Technical Center (AVTEC) in Seward, Nine Star Education & Employment Services in Anchorage, the Alaska Department of Military and Veterans Affairs' Alaska Military Youth Academy on Joint Base Elmendorf-Richardson, Department of Corrections facilities, and other sites.
 The WorkKeys curriculum is also available telephonically and electronically for clients who prefer or require remote delivery.
-In FY 2022, the Alaska Career Ready program provided 319 WorkKeys assessments to job seekers, and the students in the program earned 238 National Career Readiness Certificates, a fourfold increase over the prior year.
+In FY 2023, the Alaska Career Ready program provided 1,123 WorkKeys assessments to job seekers who earned 305 National Career Readiness Certificates, a nearly fourfold increase in testers and a 28 percent increase in NCRCs earned over the prior year.